Prosperna/prosperna-knowledge-base/docs/product/merchant/my-account/mobile_number_verification.md

 - OTP modal displays in less than 500ms after clicking Save
 - OTP verification completes in less than 2 seconds (P95)
-- Input validation responds in real-time (< 100ms)
+- Input validation responds in real-time (less than 100ms)
 - Rate limiting enforced with 100% accuracy
 - Zero bypass attempts succeed